PAIR-code/federated-learning/src/server/README.md

 Robustness:
 - `median` and `trimmed-mean` aggregations (for [Byzantine-robustness](https://arxiv.org/abs/1803.01498))
-- client authentication (e.g. gmail account + captcha)
+- client authentication (e.g. google oauth, captchas)
 - smoothing to limit individual clients' weight contributions (to prevent model from overfitting to most active clients and also create preconditions for Byzantine-robust learning if some clients are adversarial)
 - create virtual server-side clients who minimize train loss
 - discard client updates that increase server-side train loss (or subtract updates' projections onto the direction of increasing train loss)